Alessandro Cornacchia

 I am a Postdoctoral Researcher at King Abdullah University of Science and Technology (KAUST), member of SANDS Lab led by Prof. Marco Canini.

-My research interests span computer networks and distributed systems, with a focus on network monitoring, observability, and the application of agentic AI techniques to networked systems.
+My research interests span computer networks and distributed systems, with a focus on network observability and the application of agentic AI to networked systems.
 I am currently exploring how Large Language Models can empower network operators to diagnose failures more effectively.
 My previous work has focused on designing systems that harness programmable network hardware to achieve real-time, cost-efficient observability.

 I received my Ph.D. in Electrical, Electronics and Communications Engineering from Politecnico di Torino (Italy) in 2024, where I was advised by Prof. Paolo Giaccone and Prof. Andrea Bianco.
 I hold a M.S. in Communications and Computer Networks Engineering (2020) from Politecnico di Torino and a B.Eng. in Computer Engineering (2017) from Università di Bologna.